Register Now for the “Revising The Sacred Harp” Symposium

 About David Ivey

-A lifelong Sacred Harp singer, David Ivey is the president of the Sacred Harp Musical Heritage Association and the director of Camp Fasola.
+A lifelong Sacred Harp singer, David Ivey is the president of the Sacred Harp Musical Heritage Association, director of Camp Fasola, and chair of the Revision-Music Committee for The Sacred Harp: 2025 Edition.
 David was a member of the Music Committee that revised The Sacred Harp: 1991 Edition.
-David lives in Huntsville, Alabama, where he is program director of the Alabama Supercomputer Center.
+David lives in Huntsville, Alabama, where he is chief information officer of the Alabama Supercomputer Authority.

 About Jesse P. Karlsberg